 In 1984, the U. S. Government leased several acres on the west back to the City of Cleveland so they could release the property to the Ohio Department of Natural Resources for a state park.
 In 2013, Cleveland Metroparks took over the Ohio State Park.

 On January 23, 1991, the Navy Finance Center, including the Consolidated Data Center, came under the control of the Defense Finance and Accounting Service (DFAS) to assume full management responsibility for the finance and accounting functions of the Department of Defense components.

 The Defense Information Technology Services Organization (DITSO) was established on May 10, 1992, as a fee-for-services utility.
 Personnel from DFAS and CDC transferred to the DITSO Cleveland Information Processing Center and Technical Support Office.
 The DITSO mission was to deliver information processing and data communication product and services at competitive prices to satisfy the goals of DFAS centers and portions of the Defense Logistics Agency.

 On October 3, 1993, DITSO reorganized as the Defense Information Services Organization (DISO).
 The Department of Defense Base Realignment and Closure Commission (BRAC) recommended closure of DITSO Cleveland Information Center and its consolidation with a new DITSO mega-center at Chambersburg, Pennsylvania, effective September 1995.

 Defense Contract Management Command (DCMC) requested the use of the facility in early 1995 with approval coming in August.
-A Bratenahl relocation team was established to plan and implement the renovation of the facilities.
-One Hundred Eighty-Four employees moved from the Celebrezze Federal Building in downtown Cleveland and reported for work on in Bratenahl March 4, 1996.
+A Bratenahl relocation team instituted a plan and implement the renovation of the facilities.
+One Hundred Eighty-Four employees moved from the Celebrezze Federal Building in downtown Cleveland and reported in Bratenahl March 4, 1996.